PeterMarshall29/book1/_sources/jupyternotebooks/basic_ideas_and_definitons.md

 {term}`Escape sequences`, or 'escape characters', are used to represent special characters within a string or character literal.

-Certain characters in the program have to be represented with {term}`escape sequences` because the are {term}`reserved characters` that have specific meaning to the compiler.
+Certain characters in the program must be represented with {term}`escape sequences` because they are {term}`reserved characters` that have specific meaning to the compiler.

-Each escape character is identifed to the program by prefixing `\` to the character.
+Each escape character is identified to the program by prefixing `\` to the character.

-These are mostly used in formating output.
-A full list of escape characters in c++ can be found [here](https://en.cppreference.com/w/cpp/language/escape.html).
+These are mostly used in formatting output.
+A full list of escape characters in C++ can be found [here](https://en.cppreference.com/w/cpp/language/escape.html).

 ```{list-table}
 :header-rows: 1